Butti bin Suhail Al Maktoum: HMS Hyacinth incident

 Adding insult to injury, the British attempted to impose a number of reparations following the incident, including a fine of 50,000 Rupees, the surrender of 400 rifles and demands to establish a telegraph station and post office onshore.
 Both of the latter demands ran contrary to the nature of the relationship the British government had established with the Trucial Sheikhs and Butti had already, in 1906, made his opposition to the establishment of a British Indian post office in Dubai clear to the British.
 The additional demands were withdrawn following a petition to the British by an enraged Butti.

-Death

-Already 'an elderly man' upon acceding, Sheikh Butti bin Suhail died in 1912.
+Already 'an elderly man' upon acceding, Sheikh Butti bin Suhail suffered a stroke on 15 October 1912, which paralysed his left hand, and subsequently died on 29 November.